Mirror Now

-Mirror Now is an Indian, English-language news channel owned by The Times Group.
+Mirror Now was an Indian, English-language news channel owned by The Times Group.

 It first launched in 2015 as MagicBricks Now, a news channel with a focus on real estate news and information.
 The network was a collaboration with the Indian real estate website MagicBricks.

 On 23 March 2017, MagicBricks Now was replaced by Mirror Now, a news channel with a focus on civic issues.
-Vinay Tewari is the Managing editor at Mirror Now.
+Vinay Tewari was the Managing editor at Mirror Now.
+Shreya Dhoundial became Executive Editor of the channel in 2022.

+On 20 March 2025, the Mirror Now team was informed of the channel's merger with Times Now, its sister channel.